 Cases of invasive pneumococcal disease in young infants who received a two- or three-dose series of immunizations should be reported by the health care provider to the state health department, which will share the information with CDC.
 ACIP noted that not much is known about the long-term efficacy of a two- or three-dose pneumococcal immunization schedule for young infants.

 Once the supply of the vaccine improves, ACIP advised, health care providers should administer doses to infants whose third dose had been deferred, with second priority given to infants who had received three doses and are eligible for the fourth dose.

-CDC had told health care providers in September that they could administer the vaccine to healthy children 12 years old if sufficient doses remained after the high-priority patients received their doses.
-At the time of that recommendation, the federal agency expected the shortage to last through December 2001, perhaps longer.
+CDC had told health care providers last September that they could administer the vaccine to healthy children one to two years old if sufficient doses remained after the high-priority patients received their doses.
+At the time of that recommendation, the federal agency expected the shortage to last through December 2001 and perhaps longer.

 ACIP's October 2000 recommendation on administering the vaccine to children at high risk of acquiring pneumococcal infection still holds.